vinaysanga/covid-19-detector/README.md

 # covid-19-detector using X-rays

 This website demonstrates the concept of detecting covid-19 infection from the Posteroanterior(PA) X-rays.
 It uses Resnet-50 for Classification of the images.
+This should not be used for primary diagnostics as this is a Proof-of-Concept that chest x-rays can be used to detect the covid infection.

 Dataset used : [covid-chestxray-dataset](https://github.com/ieee8023/covid-chestxray-dataset)